xaviersalazar/check-exercises-app/CONTRIBUTING.md

 # contributors guide

 All pull requests are welcome but they will have to be reviewed and approved first before merging to avoid more bugs or accidental merging.
+Please only work on one issue at a time until complete

-Also, if you find a bug or have a more efficient way to do something, open an issue and I will get back to you on it thru the comments.
-If it's a major change to the program, like a new feature or a styling change, you can open an issue as well, but add `Feature Proposal:` or `Styling Proposal:` to your title with a description of what you want to change or add
+If you find a bug or have a more efficient way to do something, open an issue and I will get back to you on it thru the comments.
+If it's a major change to the program, like a new feature or a styling change, you can open an issue as well, but add `[feat]` or `[style change]` to your title with a description of what you want to change or add

 # steps
 ### fork